navdeephanda/justforfun/Assembly/euler150/README.md

 ======

 ## Intro
-The java file **euler150_scratchpad.java** contains a simple solution to the question proposed at https://projecteuler.net/problem=150.
+The Java file **euler150.java** contains a simple solution to the question proposed at https://projecteuler.net/problem=150.
 This was later optimized to MIPS assembly, which explains the procedural approach and certain design choices, such as using a 1D array to represent the triangles rather than a 2D array.

 ## Approach
 The general approach I took for the solution was an optimized brute-force algorithm.